-The ServiceNow-based business processes include both support requests from external stakeholders (suppliers and end-users of gas and electricity), internal IT service requests, and then communication with vendors of IT products and services.
+The ServiceNow-based business processes include support requests from external stakeholders (suppliers and end-users of gas and electricity), internal IT service requests, and communication with vendors of IT products and services.

 ServiceNow releases major updates to their platform twice a year.
 For each release, IT Service Management at the utility company had to test all their ServiceNow-based processes before rolling out the latest version to the entire organization to make sure that the flows had not been broken by the system upgrade.

-The problem was, the company didn’t have a team dedicated to do testing and monitoring of the ServiceNow application, so for each upgrade, IT Process Manager, Dean Simonsen, and his team had to rely on specialists across the organization to help with manual testing.
-This was problematic for various reasons:
+The challenge was that the company didn’t have a team dedicated to do testing and monitoring of the ServiceNow application.
+This meant that, for each upgrade, IT Process Manager Dean Simonsen and his team had to rely on specialists across the organization to help with manual testing.
+This was highly problematic for several reasons:

-To utilize ServiceNow better, to reduce risks of critical system bugs and security breaches, and to improve the quality of how service desk requests were handled, process automation was the obvious solution.
+To optimize the use of ServiceNow, to reduce risks of critical system bugs and security breaches, and to improve the quality of how service desk requests were handled, process automation was introduced.

-Simonsen and the team were evaluating the different solutions on the market to solve their automation requirements.
-Specifically, they were looking for an RPA platform that would allow both technical users and non-developers to build and execute automation flows across functions – in and beyond ServiceNow processes.
+Simonsen and the team evaluated the different solutions on the market that could solve their specific automation requirements.
+They looked for an RPA platform that would allow both technical users and non-developers to build and execute automation flows across functions – in and beyond ServiceNow processes.

-With LEAPWORK, the company automated test of the visitation, assignment, and follow-up of service desk requests both from external and internal stakeholders.
+With Leapwork, the company automated tests of the visitation, assignment, and follow-up of service desk requests both from external and internal stakeholders.